 New services are planned – so watch this space!

 The managing director of the company is solicitor Tessa Shepperson.
-She is assisted by Tina Kirkpatrick and Bev Williams who provide support for the Landlord Law service and the training services respectively.
+She is assisted by Tina Kirkpatrick who provides admin support.

 Patrick Gee (Tessa’s son) does most of the filming and provides other assistance mostly in the media production.